couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

     time using the unsubscribe link provided in each email communication.

  1. Enter a username and password.
 The password must be at least six characters in length.
-For new clusters this information will be used to authenticate each new server into the cluster.
-You use the same credentials when you use Couchbase REST API.
+You use these credentials each time you add a new server into the cluster.
+The are also the same credentials for Couchbase REST API.
+See, [Using the REST API](couchbase-manual-ready.html#couchbase-admin-restapi).

-Once the setup process completes, you see Couchbase Web Console with the Cluster Overview page.
+Once you finish this setup, you see Couchbase Web Console with the Cluster Overview page:

 ![](images/web-console-startup-7.png)

-Your Couchbase server is now running and ready to use.
-After you install your server and finish initial setup you can also optionally configure other settings, such as the port, RAM configuration, and the data file location, as well as creating the first bucket by using any of the following methods:
+Your server is now running and ready to use.
+After you install your server and finish initial setup you can also optionally configure other settings, such as the port, RAM, using any of the following methods:

  * **Using command-line tools**

-   The command line tool set provided with your Couchbase Server installation includes `couchbase-cli`.
-This command provides access to the core functionality of the Couchbase Server by providing a wrapper to the REST API.
-Seecluster initializationfor more information.
+   The command line tools provided with your Couchbase Server installation includes `couchbase-cli`.
+This tool provides access to the core functionality of the Couchbase Server by providing a wrapper to the REST API.
+Seecluster initialization.

  * **Using the REST API**